StrikeCast

 When is thunderstorm season in Long Beach?

-Long Beach sees the most lightning July–September, averaging about undefined thunderstorm days a year.
+Long Beach sees the most lightning July–September, the height of the regional storm season.

 Can I get lightning alerts for Long Beach?